-These are all natural and normal human responses to a traumatic experience and everyone’s experience of grief, loss and/or trauma is completely individual.
+These are all normal human responses to a traumatic experience and everyone’s reaction to grief, loss and/or trauma is completely individual.

 Working with trauma

-When a person experiences a trauma, there may be many confusing emotions, thoughts, or there may be an absence of thoughts or emotions or a numbness associated with the experience/s.
-What is central to the experience of trauma is that none of the experience makes sense at the time or for some time following the experience.
-As a result of this, there may also be feelings of confusion, disbelief, despair, low mood, feelings of anxiety, fear of losing control, panic, helplessness, guilt, loss of motivation and interest in the outside world, amongst other responses.
+When a person experiences a trauma, there may be many confusing emotions and thoughts, or there may be an absence of thoughts and emotions or even a numbness associated with the experience/s.
+Central to the experience of trauma is that none of it makes sense at the time nor for some time following the event.
+As a result of this, there may be feelings of confusion, disbelief, despair, low mood, anxiety, fear of losing control, panic, helplessness, guilt, loss of motivation and interest in the outside world, amongst other responses.
 You may find yourself crying and sobbing at unexpected times or places and not know why.
-These are all natural and normal human responses to a traumatic experience and everyone’s experience of grief, loss and/or trauma is completely individual.
+These are all normal human responses to a traumatic experience and everyone’s experience of grief, loss and/or trauma is completely individual.

-Some people find that they are able to work through their traumatic experience with a trusted friend/s or family members who understand, or who may have also experienced a similar experience or have gone through the same experience.
-Others may find formal psychological support useful in working through what has occurred.
-Whatever you choose, take the time to work out whether any of these supports are a good fit for you and if you find they are not, take the time to look around and find another friend, with whom you may more easily relate and/or other formal psychological support, where you feel heard and supported to work through your trauma experience.
+Some people find that they are able to work through their traumatic experience with a trusted friend/s or family members who understand, or have lived experience.
+Others may find formal psychological support such as a Counsellor or Psychologist useful in working through what has occurred.
+Whatever your choice, make sure it is a good fit for you.
+If not, give yourself permission to look around further, until you find the right support, where you feel heard and understood to work through your trauma experience.